-The Undergraduate Network for Research in the Humanities (UNRH) invites project proposals for its inaugural conference to be hosted by Hope College in partnership with Washington & Lee University, Davidson College, and Hamilton College, and The Association for Computers in the Humanities (ACH).
-The conference will be held on February 16th-18th, 2018.
+The Undergraduate Network for Research in the Humanities (UNRH) invites project proposals for its inaugural conference to be hosted by The College of Wooster in partnership with Washington & Lee University, Davidson College, Hope College, and Hamilton College.
+The conference will be held on February 22nd-24th, 2019.

 UNRH is a network founded by and for undergraduates in order to reimagine the undergraduate role in innovative humanities research.
 We aim to aggregate, present, and promote innovative student research as well as establish a sustainable network of digital scholarship through which students might question and break down leading models of teaching & learning in order to reclaim student agency.